Abhiek187/abhiek187.github.io/README.md

 ## About

 This is my portfolio website created in React, inspired by Udacity's Front-End Web Development course.
 It showcases the projects I'm most passionate about with the creative freedom of developing a website.
-This repo will always be updated whenever I gain new experiences or come up with ideas to further improve the website.
+This repo will always be updated as I learn more about the best web practices and come up with ideas to further improve the website.
 You can check out [my website](https://abhiek187.github.io) to learn more and get in touch with me.

 ## Features